This type of relationship presupposes multiple connections of records in first table with records in the second table.

 Let’s assume you manage a Design Service Agency and calculate monthly payments to each designer according to the hours they worked.
 In this case a Many to Many relation between the "Hours Worked" table and the "Monthly Payments" table can be helpful.

-Let’s say your Health Insurance Claims database includes two tables “Customers” and “Claims” keeping customers’ profiles and registered claims respectively.
-Moreover, customers submit claims by form imbedded into your website.
+Let’s say your Health Insurance Claims database includes two tables "Customers" and "Claims" keeping customers’ profiles and registered claims respectively.
+Moreover, customers submit claims by web-to-record form imbedded into your website.
 Therefore in your database you need to relate submitted claims to a corresponding customer profile automatically using an Email kept in customer profile and an Email specified in submitted claim.

 Firstly, you need to build a Many-to-Many relation between the "Customers" table and the "Claims" table.